 Thanks to its location on an elevated plateau, Addis Ababa enjoys a pleasantly cool climate that can be a welcome respite for travelers arriving from the country's desert areas.

 Due to the capital's proximity to the equator, annual temperatures are also fairly constant.
 The best time to visit Addis is during the dry season (November to February).
-Although the days are clear and sunny, be prepared for the fact that nighttime temperatures can dip as low as 40 F (5 C).
+Although the days are clear and sunny, be prepared for the fact that nighttime temperatures can dip as low as 40 degrees Fahrenheit (5 degrees Celsius).
 The wettest months are June and September.
 At this time of year, the skies are overcast and you'll need an umbrella to avoid getting soaked.

 Mekele, Northern Highlands